open/close all folders

 - Surama and Hafmar in Wurr.

-- Shotgun Shuffle has blonde Ellie and her black-haired sister Cinnamon.
-Since Cinnamon is generally referred to as "the dumb one" of the seven sisters, Ellie is constantly annoyed that they're the same age.
+- Shotgun Shuffle has statuesque blonde Ellie and her petite black-haired sister Cinnamon.
+Of the seven Buckingham sisters Ellie and Cinnamon resemble each other the least in both looks and personality despite being the only twins.
+Since Cinnamon is generally referred to as "the dumb one" Ellie is constantly annoyed that they're twins.

 - The Venture Bros. has two sets of fraternal twins.
 Jonas Junior & Thadeus and Hank & Dean, the latter two being the title characters.